-Characteristic Who this covers Age Adults and children etc, or specific/different age groups Disability All disabled people including but not limited to: People with mobility issues (e.g. wheelchair or cane users; people of short stature; people who do not have mobility in a limb etc) Blind and partially sighted people Bearla who are D/deef or bearing impaired.
-People who are D/deaf or hearing impairedPeople with learning disabilities People with learning disabilitiesPeople who have mental health issues People who lidentify as neurodiverse (this refers to neurological differences including, for example, dyspraxia, dyslexia, Attention Deficit Hyperactivity Disorder, the autistic spectrum and others).
-People with a long- People with long-term health conditions which meet the criteria term health of a disability. condition or a dioability.
-Gender People who identify as transgender (defined as someone who reassignment is proposing to undergo, is undergoing or has undergone a process or part of a process to reassign their sex.
+Characteristic Who this covers Age Adults and children etc, or specific/different age groups Disability All disabled people including but not limited to: People with mobility issues (e.g. wheelchair or cane users; people of short stature; people who do not have mobility in a limb etc) Blind and partially sighted people People who are D/deaf or hearing impaired People with learning disabilities People who have mental health issues People who identify as neurodiverse (this refers to neurological differences including, for example, dyspraxia, dyslexia, Attention Deficit Hyperactivity Disorder, the autistic spectrum and others).
+People with a long- term health condition People with long-term health conditions which meet the criteria of a disability.
+Gender reassignment People who identify as transgender (defined as someone who is proposing to undergo, is undergoing or has undergone a process or part of a process to reassign their sex.
 It is not necessary for the person to be under medical supervision or undergoing surgery).
 You may also want to consider the needs of people who identify as non-binary (a spectrum of gender identities that are not exclusively masculine or feminine).
-Marriage/civil People who are married or in a civil partnership.
-They may be of partnerships the opposite or same sex.
+Marriage/civil partnerships People who are married or in a civil partnership.
+They may be of the opposite or same sex.
 Pregnancy & Maternity Race Race can mean colour, nationality (including citizenship), or ethnic or national origins, which may not be the same as current nationality.
 A racial group can be made up of two or more distinct racial groups, for example black Britons, British Asians, British Sikhs, British Jews, Romany Gypsies and Irish Travellers.
 Religion/belief Belief means any religious or philosophical belief or no belief.
 To be protected, a belief must satisfy various criteria, including that it is a weighty and substantial aspect of human life and behaviour.
 Denominations or sects within a religion can be considered a protected religion or religious belief.